Why do we do bamboo?

 Bamboo is a special crop for many reasons.
 It is the fastest growing plant on earth.
 Where traditional wood requires 20 to 50 years to reach its full height, new bamboo stems (or culms) often only need one year to grow till full height.
 Bamboo grown in Europe is mature in five to six years.
 Bamboo is a colony plant, and it produces new stems (culms) every year.
 Every year 5 till 8 culms can be harvested.
 Once the plantation reaches maturity it creates 15 times more wood per hectare than trees.

 Strong and versatile

 On the one hand, bamboo has a higher tensile strength than steel, while on the other hand it can form the basis for ultra-soft clothing.
 It makes bamboo the most versatile plant in the world, one with innumerable uses.
-There is a growing demand for bamboo fibres in succession to construction applications and products like flooring, furniture, kitchens, food, cosmetics, clothing and medicines.
-Also energy-pellets and coals can be produced out of bamboo.
+There is a growing demand for bamboo fibres for construction applications and products like flooring, furniture, kitchens, food, cosmetics, clothing and medicines.
+Also energy pellets and charcoal can be produced out of bamboo.

 Bamboo is highly sustainable.
 The sustainability of an European bamboo plantation is guaranteed in several ways.

 Production per hectare and ecosystem increase